newtoallofthis123/aoc_rust/README.md

 These are problems that I copied off another answer, but I took the time to understand it and learn from it.

 - [x] Day 11 (Part 2)
+- [x] Day 14 (Part 2)

+## To be reviewed later

+These are problems that I was able to solve, but I feel like I could have done better.
+So I will be reviewing them later.

+- [ ] Day 8
+- [ ] Day 11
+- [ ] Day 14

 ## License